Posted on ::

 Real-World Impact

-The practical impact has been huge.
-Financial planning conversations with my partner are now much more productive.
+Financial planning conversations with my partner are now more productive.
 Instead of spending time gathering data, we spend time making decisions.
-"Hey Claude, show us our portfolio allocation" gives us instant insights to work with.
+"Hey Claude, show us our portfolio allocation" gives us instant data to work with.

 What's Next

 I'm planning to add a local database and background worker to mirror the portfolio data.
-This would enable faster queries and reduce the load on KSEI's servers while keeping historical data for better insights.
-The MCP architecture makes it easy to add new features without breaking existing functionality.
+This would enable faster queries and reduce load on KSEI's servers while keeping historical data for better insights.

 If you're interested in trying it out, PortoSync is available on GitHub.
-Fair warning though, you'll need KSEI AKSES credentials and it's specifically built for the Indonesian market.
+You'll need KSEI AKSES credentials and it's built for the Indonesian market.

-Building tools that solve your own real problems is incredibly satisfying.
-This one happens to make managing money less tedious, which feels like a win all around.
+Building tools that solve your own problems is satisfying.
+This one makes managing money less tedious.